Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Set-Management.md

 The Description section contains the long, formatted description of the test set.
 You can enter rich text or paste in from a word processing program or web page.

+!!! info "Manual or Automated Test Sets"
-Test Sets can be specified as being either for "Manual" or "Automated" test runs (via the "Type" field).
+    Test Sets can be marked as either for "Manual" or "Automated" test runs (via the "Type" field).

     - Manual: the test set can be executed (manually) by a tester from their "My Page".
     - Automated: the test set will be executed by the automation host you specified.

 #### Scheduling Test Sets
 How do you say *when* the test set should execute?
 You have two options.